dernasherbrezon/sx127x/README.md

 There are several similar libraries exist, but this one is much better:

 * LoRa, FSK and OOK modulations
 * Support for resume from deep sleep.
-Most of libraries re-init the chip upon the startup and erase everything that was received previously.
+Most of the libraries re-init the chip upon the startup and erase everything that was received previously.
 This library provides granular initialization functions.
 See ```examples/receive_lora_deepsleep/main/main.c``` for more info.
 * Written in C. It is so much easier to integrate with another C project.
 But also possible to use from C++ project.
 * Doesn't have external dependencies.
 This library is based on C99 standard.
 * Can work with 2 or more modules connected to the same SPI bus.